Sparse time-varying parameter VECMs with an application to modeling electricity prices: Introduction

-Our approach combines several recent econometric advances for large-scale TVP models and reduced-rank regressions.
-This allows us to circumvent many of the above mentioned issues for estimating TVP-VECMs in an automatic fashion.
-First, we employ continuous global-local shrinkage priors for pushing the parameter space towards sparsity.
-However, as noted by \citet{chakraborty2016bayesian}, such priors solely achieve approximate zeroes, and the probability of observing exact zeroes is zero.
-As a remedy, we post-process our posterior draws via minimizing Lasso-type loss functions to obtain sparse estimates for the cointegration matrix, the autoregressive parameters and the covariance matrix \citep[see also][]{hahncarvalho2015dss,bhattacharya2018signal}.
-A key novelty of our framework is that it selects the number of cointegration relationships for each period.
-Additionally, sparsifying the draws ex post alleviates overfitting concerns and reduces parameter estimation uncertainty \citep[see][]{huber2020inducing}.
+As a remedy, we postprocess our posterior via minimizing distinct least absolute shrinkage and selection operator (\textsc{Lasso})-type loss functions to obtain truly sparse estimates that may feature exact zeroes.
+The choices of loss functions are due to different implications of varying sparsity patterns across partitions of the parameter space.
+In particular, we propose to use distinct loss functions for the cointegration matrix (grouped \textsc{Lasso}), the autoregressive parameters (element-wise \textsc{Lasso}), and the covariances (graphical \textsc{Lasso}).
+A key feature of our framework is that it selects the number of cointegration relationships for each period, limiting the need for imposing \textit{ad hoc} restrictions \textit{a priori}.
+Moreover, sparsifying the coefficients \textit{ex post} alleviates overfitting concerns and reduces parameter estimation uncertainty \citep[see also][]{huber2020inducing}.

-To assess the merits of the proposed framework we apply our methods to modeling electricity prices in several European countries.
-Deregulation and increasingly competitive markets in the power sector have led to a surge of interest in statistical methods for modeling and forecasting electricity demand and price dynamics.
-Competing approaches include both univariate and multivariate time-series models in linear and nonlinear settings.
-For an overview of the related literature, see \citet{WERON20141030}.
-Most directly related to our approach, \citet{DeVany1999} show that electricity prices in US states are strongly cointegrated, with long-run relationships driven by no-arbitrage conditions.
-The more recent literature typically also finds strong evidence of common dynamics and cointegration relationships between electricity and gas prices for major power exchanges in the European Union \citep[see][]{Bosco2010,Houllier2012,Bello2013,Marcos2016,gianfreda2019Energy}.
+We apply our model framework in two different energy-related contexts.
+The first uses daily data from several European markets jointly.
+Our approach detects distinct patterns in both dynamic and static interdependencies across markets (i.e., the procedure selects relevant relationships in a multicountry context, see, e.g., \citealp{feldkircher2022approximate}), and the results corroborate previous empirical evidence about the importance of addressing cointegration, nonlinearities and heteroskedasticity.
+In our second application, we conduct an extensive OOS forecast exercise for hourly electricity prices for Germany.
+In this case, our approach uncovers and/or excludes intra-day relationships between energy prices within a single country.
+We consider forecasts for each hour of the following day, and find that multivariate cointegration models with TVPs and heteroskedastic errors provide improvements relative to various simpler benchmarks.
+In particular, the forecast exercise indicates that our proposed sparsified TVP-VECM yields competitive and in many cases superior forecasts for German hourly electricity prices.